The Publicists Against Publicity

 I’ve been providing NASCAR driver appearance information through the DriverAppearances.com website for a decade.
 The goal for Driver Appearances.com was (and still is) simple: Serve NASCAR fans by providing the most up to date appearance information for NASCAR drivers.

 Unfortunately I naively believed that was also the goal of the publicists and various team, driver and sponsor representatives.
 I assumed these representatives would gladly want to provide driver appearance information.

 I was so wrong.

-I launched DriverAppearances.com in late 2000.
-In February 2001 SPEED Channel had contacted me.
+I launched DriverAppearances.com in 2000.
+In February of 2001, SPEED Channel had contacted me.
 They wanted me to provide them with driver appearance information during Speed Week for their new venture into NASCAR coverage.